proycon/homepage/content/post/break_free_do_not_be_a_prisoner_of_your_software/index.md

 achievements in the realm of physical exercise.

 In the years leading up this, another new major development had started to slowly begin taking the world: the advent of the Internet and the World Wide Web in particular.
-First my father was on something called CompuServe.
-If I recall correctly, this was a paid and restricted network, locking you in only with other CompuServe users and not (yet) tied to the World Wide Web.
-I distinctly remember I found that really stupid.

 The web brought a wealth of information and programs that suddenly became available, my young brain was happy with the new torrent of input, there was so much to learn and discover!
 The happiness was subdued only by the resulting phone bill at the end of the month.
 Cable internet was new and hadn't reached our town yet, unfortunately.

-The beauty of it all was not just the wealth of information you could find, but also the fact that you yourself could contribute and share things directly with anybody in the world.
+The beauty of it all was not just the information you could consume, but also the fact that you yourself could contribute and share things directly with anybody in the world.
 I eagerly subscribed to something called GeoCities and created my first homepage on the web, initially show-casing some Visual Basic